 Instagram Swipe Up link examples

-To help inspire you, we’ll show you a few examples of how businesses and influencers are already using the Swipe Up feature, plus a unique strategy to build leads and grow your customer base using ManyChat.
+To help inspire you to add story links, we’ll show you a few examples of how businesses and influencers are already using the Swipe Up feature, plus a unique strategy to build leads and grow your customer base using ManyChat.

 Bobby Berk was a well-respected interior designer before he became one of the “Fab Five” on the Netflix reboot of Queer Eye.
-Naturally, he has well over 10K followers on Instagram (try 2.8 million), and does a fantastic job at leveraging his audience for business purposes.
+Naturally, he has well over 10K followers on Instagram (try 2.8 million), and does a fantastic job at leveraging his audience for business purposes, including using story links.

 Take a look at one of his recent Stories below:

 This particular Story slide links out to a blog post he published on his website.
 There’s the whole marketing side of blogging with Instagram influencers we won’t get into in this post, but the crucial element here is ensuring the headline captures your attention (if you’re interested in design).

 This Instagram Story helps drive his social media audience to his blog.
 Smart strategy, because he displays ads, promotes his products, and earns affiliate commissions whenever visitors buy products from his site.

 New Retro is a brand dedicated to the ’80s.
 It built its brand on the back of the “retrowave” fashion and aesthetic trend by posting photos its audience would find interesting and utilized many of the “less than 10K” methods described in this post before eventually earning the right to use the Swipe Up feature.